 · This blog post by Brandon Butler (who I link to often) describes the outcry that greeted Pallante’s resignation as “a remarkable admission that the content industry saw Pallante as on their side rather than as a neutral arbiter in the copyright ecosystem” and suggests that Pallante’s repeated calls for the Copyright Office to become an independent agency (as opposed to a department within the Library of Congress) was the most likely reason she was reassigned.

-· This Library Journal article by Matt Enis and this Publisher’s Weekly article by Andrew Albanese provide balanced overviews of the controversy that are dense with leeks to other sources, including statements by the content industry groups (such as the Author’s Guild) criticized by Butler.
+· This Library Journal article by Matt Enis and this Publisher’s Weekly article by Andrew Albanese provide balanced overviews of the controversy that are dense with links to other sources, including statements by the content industry groups (such as the Author’s Guild) criticized by Butler.

 · I include this Washington Post article by Peggy McGlone which describes the controversy differently as a clash between an alliance of tech companies like Google and libraries and “the film, television, music and publishing industries, which contribute between $750 billion and $1 trillion in annual economic activity and employ more than 5 million people” and this Wall Street Journal op-ed which strongly implies that Pallante was fired at Google’s request because they are likely the most widely-read accounts of this saga.
 I don’t recognize the adversarial situation that either one describes, though.